-Based on the site reconnaissance and review of referenced literature, the site is not within a State of California-designated Alquist-Priolo Earthquake Fault Studies Zone or Local Special Studies Zone and no known active fault traces underlie or project toward the site.
-According to the California Division of Mines and Geology, a fault is active if it displays evidence of activity in the last 11,000 years (Hart and Bryant, revised 2007).
+Based on the site reconnaissance and review of referenced literature, the site is not within a

+State of California-designated Alquist-Priolo Earthquake Fault Studies Zone or Local evidence of activity in the last 11,000 years (Hart and Bryant, revised 2007).
 Therefore, the potential for surface rupture from displacement or fault movement beneath the proposed improvements is considered to be low.